nayakanwesh/nayakanwesh/README.md

 # 👋 Hi, I'm Anwesh Kumar Nayak

 ## 🎓 About Me
+I am a React Developer with 1.5 years of professional experience in building interactive, responsive, and user-friendly web applications.
+I have hands-on experience working with React.js, JavaScript, Redux, Context API, TanStack Query, REST APIs, HTML5, and CSS3.

+During my professional experience, I have worked on enterprise web applications, developing reusable React components, integrating REST APIs, managing application state, implementing forms and validations, fixing bugs, and building new features based on business requirements and Figma designs.

+I have also worked with Git and GitHub for version control and collaborative development.

-I am a **Frontend Web Developer** with a Master's degree in Computer Applications from **Trident Academy of Creative Technology** and a Bachelor's degree in Computer Science from **Vinayak Degree College**.
-I have a passion for creating interactive and user-friendly web applications.
+I hold a Master's degree in Computer Applications  and a Bachelor's degree in Computer Science .

 ## 🛠️ Skills
 - **Languages:** HTML5, CSS3, JavaScript, Python